A Parent's Guide to Special Education / Special Needs

 TBI - Traumatic Brain Injury.
 The student exhibits Traumatic Brain Injury (caused by an external force or internal occurrence such as aneurysm or stroke) resulting in total or partial functional disability or psychosocial maladjustment that adversely affects educational performance.

 Therapeutic day program.
-An instructional placement for students with serious emotional disturbance in which aspects of treatment for the emotional difficulty are incorporated into the school program.
+An instructional placement for students with serious emotional disturbance in which aspects of treatment for emotional difficulty are incorporated into the school program.
 Depending on the theoretical orientation of the school, these services may include psychotherapy, behavior management, positive peer culture, or other types of intervention.

 Total communication.
 An instructional strategy in which teachers instruct children with severe hearing loss both by speaking to them and by using sign language.
 The theory is that if the children can learn to speak, then the stimulation is being presented.
 Even if they do not learn to speak, they will still be provided with a language-rich environment.